abhinav7693ngh/Domes.js/README.md

 > *Keep in mind - All values are accepted apart from Undefined and null.*

-> Parameter number can be derived as argument number.
+> Parameter number/alphabet can be derived as argument number.
 E.g. 1/a means first argument, 2/b means 2nd argument... etc.

-Now you can run the following methods on this object.
+Now you can run the following methods on this object and start using your stack.

 * **push()** - This pushes an element on the top of stack.
     * **Parameter/s**